Why consider a Labiaplasty? | Labiaplasty surgery consultation | Labiaplasty surgery | Recovery period | Book Consultation

 There are many reasons why women may decide to have a labiaplasty, including:

-The aim of the initial consultation is for the surgeon to determine your expectations and to identify issues of concern relating to appearance, self-esteem, intimacy, lifestyle limitations, and issues with hygiene and/or skin infection.
+The aim of the initial consultation is for the surgeon to determine your expectations and to identify issues of concern relating to appearance, intimacy, lifestyle limitations, and issues with hygiene and/or skin infection.

 At your initial consultation, your surgeon will ask for a full medical history and discuss with you the process of the surgery, post-operative care, and any risks and complications associated with labiaplasty.